Ellen DeGeneres: 2003–2017

 DeGeneres launched a daytime television talk show, The Ellen DeGeneres Show, in September 2003.
 One of several celebrity-hosted talk shows surfacing at the beginning of that season, including those of Sharon Osbourne and Rita Rudner, her show has consistently risen in the Nielsen ratings and received widespread critical praise.
-It was nominated for 11 Daytime Emmy Awards in its first season, winning four, including Best Talk Show.
+It was nominated for 12 Daytime Emmy Awards in its first season, winning four, including Best Talk Show.
 The show won 25 Emmy Awards for its first three seasons on the air.
-DeGeneres is known for her dancing and singing with the audience at the beginning of the show and during commercial breaks.
-She often gives away free prizes and trips to be in her show's studio audience with the help of her sponsors.
+For much of the duration of the show, DeGeneres was known for dancing with the audience at the beginning of the show and during commercial breaks.
+She often gave away free prizes and trips to be in her show's studio audience with the help of her sponsors.
+DeGeneres later stated that she stopped dancing as it became an expectation and too much of a burden.

 DeGeneres celebrated her thirty-year class reunion by flying her graduating class to California to be guests on her show in February 2006.
 She presented Atlanta High School with a surprise gift of a new electronic LED marquee sign.
 DeGeneres made a surprise appearance at Tulane University's May 2006 commencement in New Orleans.
 Following George H. W. Bush and Bill Clinton to the podium, she appeared in a bathrobe and furry slippers.
 "They told me everyone would be wearing robes," she said.
 Ellen made another commencement speech at Tulane in 2009.